-Position: Support (CCI Legislative Priority) Sponsors: Reps.
-Baisley and Kipp, Sens.
-Ginal and Woodward Final Status: Signed by Governor members on the board from 16 down to 11 - but mandates that two of the members must be county commissioners (one from the Eastern Plains and one from the West Slope).
+HB21-1109, Broadband Board Changes to Expand Broadband Service HB21-1109 makes a number of changes to the Broadband Deployment Board and to the processes for granting funds to improve broadband service around the state.
+The bill reduces the number of members on the board from 16 down to 11 - but mandates that two of the members must be county commissioners (one from the Eastern Plains and one from the West Slope).
 As amended, up to 60 percent of the program funds are to be prioritized to the most critically underserved areas of the state, which are defined as areas not currently receiving service at speeds of 10 megabits down and 1 megabit up.
 The bill also provides for better mapping and speed testing in order to determine where these critically underserved areas are around the state.
-The bill passed the Senate last week and is awaiting House concurrence on some conforming amendments made in the Senate.

-HB21-1109, Broadband Board Changes to Expand Broadband Service

-HB 1109 makes a number of changes to the Broadband Deployment Board and to the processes for granting funds to improve broadband service around the state.
-The bill reduces the number of

 Position: Support Sponsors: Reps.
 Titone and Soper, Sens.
-Bridges and Coram

-HB21-1138, OHV Use on County Roads

-County commissioners may currently designate any county road for recreational use of off-highway vehicles (OHVs).
+Bridges and Coram Status: Awaiting Governor's Signature HB21-1138, OHV Use on County Roads County commissioners may currently designate any county road for recreational use of off-highway vehicles (OHVs).
 OHVs registered in Colorado are not considered motor vehicles under statute and are therefore not normally permitted to travel on county roads and highways unless those roads have been designated by the county commissioners as allowing OHVs.
-HB 1138 clarifies that roads closed to recreational OHV use are closed to all OHVs, regardless of what state the OHV is registered in.
+HB21-1138 clarifies that roads closed to recreational OHV use are closed to all OHVs, regardless of what state the OHV is registered in.
 The agricultural use of OHVs is permitted on any and all county roads and this bill does nothing to change that exemption.
-It also does not apply to the off-road and trail use of OHVs, as these are the purview of state and federal agencies.
-The bill has been signed by the Governor.

-Position: Support (CCI Legislative Priority) Sponsors: Reps.
-Catlin and McLachlan, Sen. Hisey Final Status: Signed by Governor
+It also does not apply to the offroad and trail use of OHVs, as these are the purview of state and federal agencies.
+Position: CCI Priority Bill--Support Sponsors: Reps.
+Catlin and McLachlan, Sen. Hisey